junxit/us-congress-code/title-47/chapter-5/sec-302a.md

 ### Minimum Performance Standards; Home Electronic Equipment and Systems Manufactured Before September 13, 1982

 Pub.
 L. 97–259, title I, § 108(b), Sept.
 13, 1982, 96 Stat.
-1092, provided that: “Any minimum performance standard established by the Federal Communications Commission under section 302(a)(2) of the Communications Act of 1934 [subsec. (a)(2) of this section], as added by the amendment made in subsection (a)(1), shall not apply to any home electronic equipment or systems manufactured before the date of the enactment of this Act [Sept.
-13, 1982].”
+1092, provided that any minimum performance standard established by the Federal Communications Commission under subsec. (a)(2) of this section would not apply to any home electronic equipment or systems manufactured before Sept.
+13, 1982.